zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 total
 ```

-`count` simply provides a streamlined way to accomplish this task.
-Let's
+`count` provides a streamlined way to accomplish this task.
+Let's consider
-consider another example.
-Imagine we had an array of numbers and we only wanted
+another example.
+Imagine we had an array of numbers, and we only wanted to count
-to count those that are _positive_.
+those that are _positive_.

 ```rb
 array = [0, 1, -9, 24, 5, -10]